 Learn about the rich history of African-American educators and citizens in Fort Lauderdale at this National Register landmark.
 You’ll witness an inspiring tribute to African-American history and an impressive selection of interactive exhibits and on-going events.

 Welcome to Greater Fort Lauderdale’s most archaeologically significant area.
-Hidden close to I-95 in the urban Miramar, Snake Warrior Island is the oldest eastern Glades settlement of the Seminole Indians.
+Hidden close to I-95 in the urban Miramar, Snake Warrior's Island Natural Area is the oldest eastern Glades settlement of the Seminole Indians.

 It’s not hard to pinpoint why natives chose this area to settle; the marshlands have stunning views complete with the chatter of herons, moorhens and wood ducks around you.
 Hike along the trail, and learn about the detailed events and characteristics of the Seminole tribe settlement on your journey.
 It’s inspiring to see how the Native Americans lived on the soil we know today.

-9. Stonewall National Museum & Archives, Wilton Manors
+9. Stonewall National Museum & Archives, Fort Lauderdale

 Who would have thought that the nation’s largest LGBT+ museum is located in South Florida?
-LGBT+ travelers find The Stonewall National Museum & Archives in Wilton Manors, a city with one of the largest LGBT+ populations in the U.S., a must-visit attraction.
+LGBT+ travelers find The Stonewall National Museum & Archives in Fort Lauderdale a must-visit attraction.